goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

   -o a
 ```

-Your assembled plastid genome sequence will be `a/ptdna.0.fa`.
+The assembled plastid genome sequence should be `a/ptdna.0.fa`.

 **8. Check the accuracy of the plastid genome assembly**:
 We use the Polap disassemble command with _Eucalyptus pauciflora_ dataset and check its similarity with its known plastid genome sequence
-Your assembled plastid genome sequence will be `o/ptdna.ref.0.fa`.
+The assembled plastid genome sequence will be `o/ptdna.ref.0.fa`.
 The text file named `o/0/mafft/pident.txt` has the percent identity between the assembled ptDNA and the knomn reference.
 One could skip this step because it is not the main part of the subsampling-based method but a part for benchmarking.

 ```bash